microsoft/react-native-code-push/README.md

     --dev false
     ```

-3. Execute `code-push release`, passing the path to the directory you created in #1 as the "package" parameter (e.g. `code-push release Foo ./release 1.0.0`).
+3. Execute `code-push release`, passing the path to the directory you created in #1 as the ["package"](http://codepush.tools/docs/cli.html#package-parameter) parameter, and the [**exact app version**](http://microsoft.github.io/code-push/docs/cli.html#app-store-version-parameter) that this update is targetting as the ["appStoreVersion"]((http://microsoft.github.io/code-push/docs/cli.html#app-store-version-parameter) parameter (e.g. `code-push release Foo ./release 1.0.0`).
 The code-push CLI will automatically handle zipping up the contents for you, so don't worry about handling that yourself.

+    For more info regarding the `release` command and its parameters, refer to the [CLI documentation](http://codepush.tools/docs/cli.html).

 Additionally, the CodePush client supports differential updates, so even though you are releasing your JS bundle and assets on every update, your end users will only actually download the files they need.
 The service handles this automatically so that you can focus on creating awesome apps and we can worry about optimizing end user downloads.

 *Note: Releasing assets via CodePush is currently only supported on iOS, and requires that you're using React Native v0.15.0+ and CodePush 1.4.0+.
 If you are using assets and an older version of the CodePush plugin, you should not release updates via CodePush, because it will break your app's ability to load images from the binary.
 Please test and release appropriately!*